 The magnitude of α_k shows the strength kth frequency component (sub-signal) of a_m .
-With our 11minute (R = 660 s) sampling period, α_k shows the frequency at k/(Rn) Hz.
-To identify diurnal patterns for an experiment lasting N_d days we look in the $k = N_d$ component of α_k .
-In our work we discard the DC component (α_0) of the frequency.
+With our 11-minute ($R=660\,\mathrm{s}$) sampling period, α_k shows the frequency at k/(Rn) Hz.
+To identify diurnal patterns for an experiment lasting N_d days we look in the $k=N_d$ component of α_k .
+To account for noise, we also consider the adjacent $k=N_d+1$.

-Detecting diurnal blocks: Diurnal activity in a block appears as periodicity in α_k corresponding to 24 hour intervals (and multiples of this frequency).
-For a strictly diurnal block, the highest amplitude frequency occurs at 1 cycle per day (when $k = N_d$), and its strength is at least twice the next strongest frequency.
+Diurnal activity in a block appears as strength in α_k corresponding to 24 hour intervals (and multiples of this frequency).
+For a strictly diurnal block, the strongest frequency occurs at 1 cycle per day (when $k = N_d$), and its strength is at least twice the next strongest, non-harmonic frequency, and greater than all harmonics.

-We also consider relaxed diurnal blocks, where the highest amplitude frequency is at 1 cycle per day, without comparison to the second strongest frequency.
+We also consider relaxed diurnal blocks, where the strongest frequency is at 1 cycle per day or the first harmonic, without comparison to the second strongest frequency.

-Block phase: In addition to the the amplitude of the FFT (the "strength" of a given periodicity), spectral analysis also provides the phase (when the period occurs relative to the start of measurements).
+Block phase: In addition to the amplitude of the FFT (the "strength" of a given periodicity), spectral analysis also provides the phase (when the period occurs relative to the start of measurements).
 Phase is shown in the angle of the complex-valued FFT coefficients.

 We examine phase in the 1-cycle-per-day component, and consider it valid only for strong or relaxed diurnal blocks.

 (For non-diurnal blocks, phase of this component is effectively random.)